-Accurate HAVS exposure data from the field
+Accurate HAVS exposure data from the field.

-The HAVWEAR watch measures real-time exposure in the field using sophisticated sensor and software technology.
+The R-Link smart watch measures real-time exposure in the field using sophisticated sensor and software technology.
 It is the UK's leading monitoring system for HAVS.
 Armed with accurate real-time data of what's actually going on in the field you're in a position to make the sort of decisions that will truly protect your workers long-term health.

 Study: Assessing vibration risk effectively.